Apply for Housing

 Please make your check payable to Central Michigan University and include your name and student number on the check, as well as a note that it is for your first room and board payment.

 To request to postpone/defer the first housing payment, email firstname.lastname@example.org.
 Please include your name and student ID number.

 - Transfer and other students

-How do I apply for apartments for graduate students, non-traditional students or for family housing?
+How do I apply for graduate student housing?

-To access the Graduate and Kewadin Village Apartment application information, please log into the Residence Life Apartment Application portal.
+To access the Graduate Housing application information, please log into the Residence Life Apartment Application portal.

 Important basic information

 - Undergraduate residents are expected to maintain at least 12 credit hours per semester.

 - Graduate residents are expected to maintain at least 6 credit hours per semester.

 - Each room/apartment is occupied by all men or women.